jupegarnica/garn-validator/README.md

       };
       expect(hasErrors(schema)(obj)).toEqual([
         new TypeError(
-          'on path /noValidKey value 1 do not match type "()=>false"' ),
+          "on path /noValidKey value 1 do not match type ()=>false" ),
         new TypeError(
-          'on path /name value "Garn" do not match type "/^[a-z]{3,}$/"' ),
+          'on path /name value "Garn" do not match type /^[a-z]{3,}$/' ),
-        new TypeError('on path /age value 18 do not match type "age=>age>18"'), new EvalError("unexpected key"),
+        new TypeError("on path /age value 18 do not match type age=>age>18"), new EvalError("unexpected key"),
         new TypeError(
-          'on path /car/brand value "Honda" do not match type ["honda","toyota"]' ),
+          'on path /car/brand value "Honda" do not match type "honda"' ),
         new TypeError(
-          'on path /car/date value "1982-01-01" do not match type "Date"' ),
+          'on path /car/brand value "Honda" do not match type "toyota"' ),
         new TypeError(
+          'on path /car/date value "1982-01-01" do not match type Date' ),
+        new TypeError(
-          'on path /car/country/name value undefined do not match type "String"' ),
+          "on path /car/country/name value undefined do not match type String" ),
+        new TypeError(
+          "on path /optional value false do not match type undefined" ),
-        new TypeError("on path /optional value false do not match type true"), ]);
+        new TypeError("on path /optional value false do not match type true") ]);
     });
   });